k3nlo/SOEN6011_TeamC_N4/README.md

 Student Id: 26641652

 This function aims to approximate the value of a logarithm log_b(x) for a given base (b).
+Implementation does not rely on Java's Math class.

 Reports were done in Latex and organized in subfolder (D1 to D4)